-Epstein-Barr virus (EBV) is behind many symptoms and conditions, including multiple sclerosis, thyroid problems, fibromyalgia, cancer, chronic fatigue, lupus, Lyme disease, eczema, anxiety, endometriosis, infertility, rheumatoid arthritis, aches and pains, eye floaters, ringing in the ears, and many more, Medical communities are aware of only one version of EBV, but there are actually over 60 strains and mutations and each can create different symptoms and conditions as they move through the four stages of invasion in the body.
+Epstein-Barr virus (EBV) is behind many symptoms and conditions, including multiple sclerosis, thyroid problems, fibromyalgia, cancer, chronic fatigue, lupus, Lyme disease, eczema, anxiety, endometriosis, infertility, rheumatoid arthritis, aches and pains, eye floaters, ringing in the ears, and many more.
+Medical communities are aware of only one version of EBV, but there are actually over 60 strains and mutations and each can create different symptoms and conditions as they move through the four stages of invasion in the body.

-To understand how EBV works in the body, how it’s contracted, why so many people are sick with it but don’t even know it, how to heal, and more, check out Medical Medium Thyroid Healing: The Truth behind Hashimoto's, Graves', Insomnia, Hypothyroidism, Thyroid Nodules & Epstein-Barr.
+To understand how EBV works in the body, how it’s contracted, why so many people are sick with it but don’t even know it, how to heal, and more, check out Medical Medium Thyroid Healing: The Truth Behind Hashimoto's, Graves, Insomnia, Hypothyroidism, Thyroid Nodules & Epstein-Barr.

 Below you will find 12 foods that help heal EBV.
 Include them daily or as often as possible.

 Wild Blueberries help restore the central nervous system and flush EBV neurotoxins out of the liver.
 They also help remove toxic heavy metals from the brain and liver and are a critical part of the Medical Medium Heavy Metal Detox.
-Wild blueberries smaller than their larger, cultivated cousins and can be found in the freezer section of many grocery stores.
+Wild blueberries are smaller than their larger, cultivated cousins and can be found in the freezer section of many grocery stores.

 Celery Juice has a subgroup of sodium that I call “sodium cluster salts” that inhibit the growth of EBV (and other pathogens).
 The sodium cluster salts also attach themselves to the viral neurotoxins that are responsible for so many neurological health issues and carry them out of the body safely so that nerves are less exposed to EBV’s damaging neurotoxins.
 The unique form of vitamin C in celery juice fuels the immune system so it can seek out and destroy EBV.
 These are just a few of the ways celery juice helps.
 For more on it’s incredible healing properties check out Medical Medium Celery Juice: The Most Powerful Medicine of Our Time Healing Millions Worldwide.